 A contribution of a set of assets and related liabilities (a "set") to Rattler LLC from our parent is analyzed to determine whether the set meets the definition of a business in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 805, "Business Combinations".
-A contribution of a set that does not constitute a business ("an asset drop-down") is recognized at the date of the transfer at its carrying amount in the accounts of Rattler LLC's parent in accordance with the guidance regarding transactions between entities under common control in ASC 805-50.
-Management then evaluates whether the asset drop-down results in a change in the reporting entity, as defined in ASC Topic 250, "Accounting Changes and Error Corrections".
-An asset drop-down that does not constitute a change in the reporting entity is accounted for prospectively from the date of the transfer, while an asset drop-down that constitutes a change in the reporting entity would result in retrospective application of the transaction.
+A contribution of a set of assets that does not constitute a business is recognized at the date of the transfer at its carrying amount in the accounts of Rattler LLC's parent in accordance with the guidance regarding transactions between entities under common control in ASC 805-50.
+Management then evaluates whether the asset contribution results in a change in the reporting entity, as defined in ASC Topic 250, "Accounting Changes and Error Corrections".
+An asset contribution that does not constitute a change in the reporting entity is accounted for prospectively from the date of the transfer, while an asset contribution that constitutes a change in the reporting entity would result in retrospective application of the transaction.